 Plugins generally cannot be documented using autodoc because they are extensible and because Django would refuse to import two variants of a same plugin within a same Sphinx build process.
-So prosa style is preferred for documenting plugins.
+So prose style is preferred for documenting plugins.

 - prose style¶

 When documentation is written by a human, not generated using autodoc.

 prose style documentation has the advantage of being more readable since the author can decide about the documents' structure.
 The challenge with prosa style is that it needs extra care when some code changes.